manalbehih/ManalB/README.md

-# ManalBehih
+# Void Defect Detection for Extrusion-based Additive Manufacturing Using Machine Learning
+### Manal Behih
+## Introduction
+This is my Thesis for my Master's, under the supervision of Dr. Sheng with the University of Guelph.
+## Description
-This is my Thesis for my Master's, under the supervision of Dr. Sheng with the University of Guelph The primary objective of this project is to develop a void detection algorithm leveraging 3 Optimization Techniques with the assistance of Reinforcement Learning (RL) techniques, with a particular focus on Q-learning.
+The primary objective of this project is to develop a void detection algorithm leveraging 3 Optimization Techniques with the assistance of Reinforcement Learning (RL) techniques, with a particular focus on Q-learning.
 The algorithm aims to